Conhé

 José António Mendonça Ferreira, known as Conhé (born 4 July 1945) is a Portuguese football manager and a former player.

 He played 14 seasons and 329 games in the Primeira Liga for Fabril Barreiro, Braga, União de Tomar, Portimonense and Sporting.

-Club career

-He made his Primeira Liga debut for União de Tomar on 8 September 1968 in a game against Atlético CP.
+Conhé made his Primeira Liga debut for União de Tomar on 8 September 1968 in a game against Atlético CP.